arexbold/NDS-Ironmon-Tracker-TB/README.md

 If you're looking for the ACTUAL NDS Ironmon Tracker go here: [release page](https://github.com/Brian0255/NDS-Ironmon-Tracker/releases) for changelogs and downloads.

+## Controls
+**Select Button**: While in/out of battle you can cycle between your party members.

+**Start Button**: Only while in battle you can cycle between the enemy mon and your active mon.

 ## Installation

 1. If you don't have BizHawk, [download the emulator](https://tasvideos.org/BizHawk/ReleaseHistory) (v2.8 or higher).